liupei991227/Engineering_of_ML_systems_2024/pre-materials/README.md

 VirtualBox can be downloaded from [the official website](https://www.virtualbox.org/wiki/Downloads).
 Version 7 is recommended.

 #### 2) Download the OVA file
-The OVA file is provided in Moodle.
+The OVA file can be downloaded through the link provided in Moodle.

 #### 3) Import the OVA file in VirtualBox
 1. Open VirtualBox